Call Break Tactics India Latest Edition

 Quick Reference: Core Game Mechanics

-How to Play Call Break: A Step-by-Step Guide
+How to Play Call Break: Step-by-Step Guide

-Step 1: The Deal and Bidding
+Step 1: The Deal and The Call

 Step 2: Playing the Tricks